999daksh/5-Stage-Pipelined-RV32I-Processor/README.md

 # ⚠️ Hazard Handling

-## Data Hazards

-Implemented using:
+The processor resolves pipeline hazards using:

 - Forwarding Unit
 - Hazard Detection Unit

-The forwarding unit resolves RAW hazards whenever possible without introducing pipeline stalls.

-Load-use hazards are detected by the Hazard Detection Unit, which inserts the required stall to preserve correct execution.
+Load-use hazards are detected and stalled appropriately, while RAW hazards are minimized using data forwarding.

 ---